SMT-COMP/smt-comp/rules/rules25.md

 ## 5.4 Unsat-Core Track

 The Unsat-Core Track will evaluate the capability of solvers to generate unsatisfiable cores.
-Performance of solvers will be measudarkred by correctness and size of the unsatisfiable core they provide.
+Performance of solvers will be measured by correctness and size of the unsatisfiable core they provide.

 **Benchmark Selection.** This track will run on a selection of non-incremental *unsat* benchmarks (as described on page ), modified to use named top-level assertions of the form **(assert (! t :named f ))**.

 **Input/Output.** The SMT-LIB language provides a command **(get-unsat-core)**, which asks a solver to identify an unsatisfiable core after a **check-sat** command returns `unsat`.
 This unsat core must consist of a list of all named top-level assertions in the format prescribed by the SMT-LIB standard.
 Solvers must respond to each command in the benchmark script with the answers defined in the SMT-LIB format specification.
 In particular, solvers that respond `unknown` to the **check-sat** command must respond with an error to the following **get-unsat-core** command.

-**Result.** The result of a solver is considedarkred *erroneous* if (i) the response to the **check-sat** command is `sat` or (ii) the returned unsatisfiable core is not unsatisfiable.
-If the solver replies `unsat` to **check-sat** but gives no response to **get-unsat-core**, this is considedarkred as no darkreduction, i.e., as if the solver would have returned the entire benchmark as an unsat core.
+**Result.** The result of a solver is considered *erroneous* if (i) the response to the **check-sat** command is `sat` or (ii) the returned unsatisfiable core is not unsatisfiable.
+If the solver replies `unsat` to **check-sat** but gives no response to **get-unsat-core**, this is considered as no reduction, i.e., as if the solver would have returned the entire benchmark as an unsat core.

 **Validation.** The organizers will use a selection of SMT solvers (the *validation solvers*) that participate in the Single Query Track of this competition in order to validate if a given unsat core is indeed unsatisfiable.
 For each division, the organizers will use only solvers that have been sound (i.e., they did not produce any erroneous result) in the Single Query Track for this division.
 The unsatisfiability of an unsat core is validated if the number of checking solvers whose result is `unsat` is strictly greater than the number of validation solvers whose result is `sat`.
 In particular, if no checking solver produces `unsat`, the unsat core is not validated.